arrested-developer/introducing-dom-manipulation/README.md

 typeof document
 ```

 We should see that it is an object.
-The DOM is how Javascript interacts with a web page, using a Javascript object that represents the structure of the HTML page.
+The DOM is how Javascript interacts with a web page, using a Javascript object that initially represents the structure of the HTML page.

+> Note: On Chrome, you'll see the DOM represented in the console as something that looks very much like an HTML document.
+In Firefox it may look more like a JS object.
+If you type `document.` you should see a long list of properties and methods of the DOM

 ### Step 2 - Selecting elements